TeleMidia/nclua/README.md

-This is the NCLua library, libnclua.
-The NCLua library adds event handling and 2D graphics to Lua scripts.
+The *NCLua* library adds event handling and 2D graphics to Lua scripts.
 Programs written in C can use libnclua to run embedded NCLua scripts, i.e., Lua scripts that use the APIs exported by libnclua; Lua scripts can also use libnclua, either through the C API or by requiring the appropriated modules -- e.g., 'canvas' for 2D graphics, 'event' for general event handling, 'event.stopwatch' for stopwatch timers, 'event.socket' for asynchronous sockets, etc.  The NCLua library comes with a standalone interpreter, called nclua (cf. src/nclua.c), which can be used to run standalone NCLua scripts.

 For stable releases and binaries, cf. http://www.telemidia.puc-rio.br/~gflima/software/nclua